loggar/react/react-build-deploy/create-react-app/readme.app-with-bootstrap.md

-# create-react-app with bootstrap (Import Bootstrap As a Dependency)
+# create-react-app with bootstrap (with react-bootstrap)

 ```
 npx create-react-app app-with-bootstrap